 i NTERGRITY Speaking the truth and presenting oneself genuinely with a focus on the whole person through self-discipline and determination.
-OVE Valuing close relationships with others by thoughtfully demonstrating kindness, patience and a deep respect for the diversity, feelings and opinions of others.
-MPATHY Imagining what it is like to be another person, in their situation, seeking understanding prior to acting.
-The acknowledgment and acceptance of responsibility for one's decisions CCOUNTABILITY and actions along with the results.
-EDICATION Deeply committed to our community with a strong loyalty to our shared goals.
+L OVE Valuing close relationships with others by thoughtfully demonstrating kindness, patience and a deep respect for the diversity, feelings and opinions of others.
+E ΜΡΑΤΗΥ Imagining what it is like to be another person, in their situation, seeking understanding prior to acting.
+A CCOUNTABILITY The acknowledgment and acceptance of responsibility for one's decisions and actions along with the results.
+D EDICATION Deeply committed to our community with a strong loyalty to our shared goals.

-Annual Public Notification of Nondiscrimination San Tan Charter School does not discriminate on the basis of race, color, national origin, sex, age, or disability in admission to its programs, services, or activities, in access to them, in treatment of individuals, or in any aspect of their operations.
+Annual Public Notification of Nondiscrimination San Tan Charter School does not discriminate based on race, color, national origin, sex, age, or disability in admission to its programs, services, or activities, in access to them, in treatment of individuals, or in any aspect of their operations.